GokhanCey/pixel-africa/README.md

 ## Motivation

 In many regions, donated blood doesn’t always make it to patients due to poor tracking and logistics.
-We wanted to build something that could be trusted — a system where hospitals, couriers, and collection centers work with transparent data shared on a distributed ledger, not in isolated systems or paper records.
+We wanted to build something that could be trusted, a system where hospitals, couriers, and collection centers work with transparent data shared on a distributed ledger, not in isolated systems or paper records.

 ---